 Understanding PHP Errors in WordPress

-You can then go to the exact line to review the code and figure out what you missed.
-For this purpose we recommend using a proper text editor for code editing because they have line numbers and syntax highlighting which can help you fix the issue easily.
+For this, we recommend using a proper text editor for code editing because they have line numbers and syntax highlighting which can help you fix the issue easily.

-What to do When Your WordPress Site is Inaccessible?
+What To Do When Your WordPress Site is Inaccessible?

-Your site should be back to normal again.
+Now, your site should be back to normal again.
 If it is still showing some error, then download a fresh copy of your WordPress theme and extract the zip file to your computer.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.